dodenilesh/crud_app_devops_project/README.md

 # crud_app_devops_iproject
-# This is a DevOps project
+# This is a DevOps project.